UWPCE-PythonCert/PythonCertDevel/_sources/modules/MultipleInheritance.rst.txt

 The Diamond Problem
 -------------------

-With Python "new style" classes everything is descended from 'object'.
+In Python, everything is descended from 'object'.
 Thus, the moment you invoke multiple inheritance you have the diamond problem.

 https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem

 ``super()``
 -----------

+``super()`` can help.

 ``super()``: use it to call a superclass method, rather than explicitly calling the unbound method on the superclass.